primait/prima_datadog.rs/README.md

-# prima_datadog
+# Prima Datadog

 This is an opinionated library to share code and approach to Datadog logging in prima.it

 #### Getting started

-You need to call [Datadog::init] in your main binary, and to do so you'll need as argument a type that implements the [Configuration] trait.
+You need to call `Datadog::init` in your main binary, and to do so you'll need as argument a type that implements the `Configuration` trait.

-Inside the [configuration] you'll find an [implementation of this trait][configuration::PrimaConfiguration] tailored for prima.it needs.
+Inside the `configuration` you'll find an implementation of this trait tailored for prima.it needs.

 ```rust
 use prima_datadog::{Datadog, configuration::PrimaConfiguration};